 According to the 1951 Refugee Convention, a refugee is someone who is living outside of one’s home country in fear of being persecuted on the basis of their race, religion, nationality, or social or political affiliation and is unable to return home.
 This can happen for a number of reasons, such as war, and regular people have to pack up and flee their homes, leaving everything behind.
 The government of Japan issues refugee status to those people who live in constant fear on the basis of humanitarian grounds.
 Here are some things you need to know about the refugee policy of Japan.

-1. The application for refugee status should be made within six months of your landing in Japan.
-It’s better to file the application within the residence duration granted to you as soon as you possibly can.
+- The application for refugee status should be made within six months of your landing in Japan.
+It is better to fill the application within the residence duration granted as soon as you possibly can.
 You can request for an extension of stay in case your application is taking too long.

-2. Then, after your application is accepted, you have to face a one-on-one interview with a refugee inquirer from the Immigration Bureau once or in some cases, several times.
+- After your application is accepted, you have to face a one-on-one interview with a refugee inquirer from the Immigration Bureau once or in some cases, several times.
 You should not bring friends or lawyers to the interview, and of course be as honest as you can when presented with questions.
-You are requested to give a signature at the end of each interview.
+You are requested to sign at the end of each interview.

 Most of the applications to Japan come from Asian countries and not many come from the Middle East or Africa.
 Japan is located in the far east and its majority non-English speaking population are the main reasons for its low popularity among refugees.
 Here are the top six countries which are seeking asylum in Japan as per the 2013 census:

 Japan is a global human rights custodian.
 It is the second largest donor to UNHCR after the United States.
 It is, in fact, the only Asian country to join the UNHCR resettlement program.
-Despite this, however, Japan remains a country that doesn’t accept many refugees at all.
+Despite this, Japan however remains a country that does not accept many refugees at all.
 According to the Telegraph, Japan refuses more than 99 percent of its applicants and those who do achieve refugee status struggle to adapt to life in Japan.